-Sopharma Group (the Group) is comprised of the parent company and its fourty eight (31 December 2016: thirty nine) subsidiaries.
-In addition, the Group has investments in three joint ventures (31 December 2016: in seven joint ventures).
-At the reporting date of the preliminary consolidated financial statements, the Group has investments in one associate (31 December 2016: in two associates).
+Sopharma Group (the Group) is comprised of the parent company and its fourty eight (31 December 2017: fourty eight) subsidiaries.
+In addition, the Group has investments in three joint ventures (31 December 2017: in three joint ventures).
+At the reporting date of the interim consolidated financial statements, the Group has investments in one associate (31 December 2017: in one associate).